 For free legal services and support, farmers can call our national toll-free hotline at 877-860-4349.

-PPP Application Deadline is Coming June 30—Recent Changes Make Loans More Favorable to Farmers
+PPP Application Deadline Extended Until August 8, 2020 —Recent Changes Make Loans More Favorable to Farmers

-The deadline for a COVID-19 relief program that can be useful to many farmers is Tuesday, June 30, 2020.
+The deadline for a COVID-19 relief program that can be useful to many farmers has been extended until August 8, 2020.

 The Paycheck Protection Program (PPP) is run by the Small Business Administration (SBA).
 Farmers who have not already applied may want to consider applying for PPP, in part because recent changes to the rules may make the program more appealing to farmers.

 Under PPP, self-employed people, including farmers, can receive low-interest loans that may be forgiven.
 The loans are fully forgiven if the farmer spends at least 60% of the loan money on payroll costs (including wages and certain employee benefits) over the next 24 weeks.
 The remainder must be spent on rent, utilities, or mortgage interest payments in order to be fully forgiven.
 To the extent the PPP loan is not forgiven, the interest rate is 1% and the repayment period is five years.
 There are no collateral requirements.
 In other words, even if the PPP loan is not forgiven, the loan terms are more favorable than the terms of many farm loans.

 One important barrier for farmers that hope to use PPP is that the farmer must show a net farm profit on a 2019 IRS Form 1040 Schedule F. If the farmer shows a net farm loss on the 2019 Schedule F, the farmer is not eligible for PPP.